The disturbing death of Thomas Heng in Sequoia National Park

 Thomas Heng, Sequoia National Park.

-Thomas Heng, Disappeared July 22, 2012, body found July 25, 2012, Sequoia National Park, California
+Thomas Heng disappeared July 22, 2012.
+Remains found found July 25, 2012, Sequoia National Park, California.

-Thomas Heng, 31, from San Rafael, went hiking on Mount Langley (14,042 feet) in the Sequoia-Kings Canyon National Park on Sunday, July 22nd, 2012 with three other friends from the Bay Area "Anything Active Hiking Club".
-The three of them had originally planned to climb the mountain the previous day but changed their plans.
+Thomas Heng, 31, from San Rafael, went hiking on Mount Langley (14,042 feet) in the Sequoia-Kings Canyon National Park on Sunday, July 22nd, 2012 with three other friends from the Bay Area "Anything Active Hiking Cl” The three of them had originally planned to climb the mountain the previous day but changed their plans.

 Heng decided to summit alone and separated from his other friends.
 He was last seen alive at around 14,000 feet on Mt.
 Langley at 1 pm.

-That was the last time he was seen alive and his body was located three days later on July 25, 2012.
+That was the last time he was seen alive, and his body was located three days later, on July 25, 2012.

 Who was Thomas Heng?